cvc5/ethos/user_manual.md

 (declare-const - (-> Real Real Real))
 ```

-When parsing a term whose head is `-`, the Ethos will automatically choose which symbol to use based on the arguments passed to it.
+When parsing a term whose head is `-`, Ethos will automatically choose which symbol to use based on the arguments passed to it.
-In particular, if a symbol is overloaded, the Ethos will use the first symbol that results in a well-typed term if applied.
+In particular, if a symbol is overloaded, Ethos will use the first symbol that results in a well-typed term if applied.
 For example, assuming standard definitions of SMT-LIB literal values,
 `(- 1)` uses the first, `(- 0 1)` uses the second, and `(- 0.0 1.0)` uses the third.
-If a symbol is unapplied, then the Ethos will interpret it as the first declared term for that symbol.
+If a symbol is unapplied, then Ethos will interpret it as the first declared term for that symbol.

-> __Note:__ When multiple variants are possible, the Ethos will use the first one and will _not_ throw a warning.
+> __Note:__ When multiple variants are possible, Ethos will use the first one and will _not_ throw a warning.
 This behavior permits the user to order the declarations in the order of their precedence.
 For example, the SMT-LIB operator for unary negation should be declared _before_ the declaration for subtraction.
 If this were done in the opposite order, then (- t) would be interpreted as the partial application of subtraction to the term t.

-Furthermore, the Ethos supports an operator `eo::as` for disambiguation whose syntax is `(eo::as <term><type>)`.
+Furthermore, Ethos supports an operator `eo::as` for disambiguation whose syntax is `(eo::as <term><type>)`.
 A term of the form `(eo::as t (-> T1 ...
 Tn T))` evaluates to term `s` only if `(s k1 ... kn)` has type `T` where `k1 ... kn` are variables of type `T1 ...
 Tn`, and `t` and `s` are atomic terms with the same name.
 If multiple such terms `s` exist, then the most recent one is returned.
 Otherwise, the term `(eo::as t (-> T1 ...
 Tn T))` is unevaluated.